leotok/FlatImagePicker/README.md

 ## FlatImagePicker
-A custom view, with Flat design, that lets you choose between gallery and camera from UIImagePickerController.
+A custom view for iOS developers that lets you choose between gallery and camera from UIImagePickerController.
+Flat design.
+Icons by https://icons8.com.

 #### How to
 Add the following delegate to your viewcontroller: